Da4kek/Neuromorphic-computing/Encodings/README.md

    where
    $$ISIi=−log(1−xi)/r$$
 4. Generation of a spike at each time $ti$ until $ti > del t$

+Rate coding is a traditional coding scheme, assuming that most, if not all, information about the stimulus is contained in the firing rate of the neuron.

 ### Delta Modulation:
 There are theories that the retina is adaptive: it will only process information when there is something new to process.
 If there is no change in your field of view, then your photoreceptor cells are less prone to firing.